p-b-/SmallForth/readme.md

 * Exception handling and stack freezing (ensuring out of control words don't destroy the stack, allowing code after exception handlers to function correctly)
 * CreateFromStack (create a word with name from stack, allowing the automation of word creation)
 * Remove ValueType enumeration in lieu of StackElement_Type
+* Add flag to all words, for non-debug versions. (when debugger executes .s, it disables debugging first.
+Add a flag to give all words this ability)
+* Implement console control in forth
+* Implement fullscreen debugger in forth (displaying word being executed and execution point, stack states, words being interpreted, thread state)

 ## Future Directions